karrick/godirwalk/README.md

 information is already provided by the system call used to read a directory's children nodes.

+There are two major differences and one minor difference to the operation of `filepath.Walk` and the directory traversal algorithm in this library.

+First, `filepath.Walk` invokes the callback function with a slashed version of the pathname regardless of the os-specific path separator, while godirwalk invokes callback function with the os-specific pathname separator.

+Second, while `filepath.Walk` invokes callback function with the `os.FileInfo` for every node, this library invokes the callback function with the `os.FileMode` set to the type of file system node it is, namely, by masking the file system mode with `os.ModeType`.
+It does this because this eliminates the need to invoke `os.Stat` on every file system node.
+On the occassion that the callback function needs the full stat information, it can call `os.Stat` when required.

+Third, since this library does not invoke `os.Stat` on every node, there is no possible error event for the callback function to filter on.
+The third argument in the callback function signature for the stat error is no longer necessary.

 ## Usage

 Documentation is available via